robbert-vdh/yabridge/README.md

 - First of all, you'll want to make sure that you can run programs with realtime priorities.
 Note that on Arch and Manjaro this does not necessarily require a realtime kernel as they include the `PREEMPT` patch set in their regular kernels.
-You can verify that this is workign correctly by running `chrt -f 10 date`, which should print the current date and time.
+You can verify that this is working correctly by running `chrt -f 10 date`, which should print the current date and time, and running `uname -a` should print something that contains `PREEMPT` in the output.
 You can also try enabling the `threadirqs` kernel parameter which can in some situations help with xruns.

 - Make sure you're using the performance frequency scaling governor, as changing clock speeds in the middle of a real time workload can cause latency spikes.

-- The last but probably even more important thing you can do is to use a build of Wine with Proton's fsync patches.
-This can improve performance significantly, especially when using a lot of plugins at the same time.
+- The last but perhaps the most important thing you can do is to use a build of Wine with Proton's fsync patches.
+This can improve performance significantly, with certain multithreading-heavy plugins.
 If you're running Arch or Manjaro, then you can use [Tk-Glitch's Wine fork](https://github.com/Frogging-Family/wine-tkg-git) for a customizable version of Wine with the fsync patches included.
 Aside from a patched copy of Wine you'll also need a supported kernel for this to work.
 Manjaro's kernel supports fsync out of the box, and on Arch you can use the `linux-zen` kernel.
   Finally you'll have to set the `WINEFSYNC` environment variable to `1` to enable fsync.
-See the [search path setup](#search-path-setup) section for more information on where to set this environment variable.
+See the [search path setup](#search-path-setup) section for more information on where to set this environment variable so that it gets picked up when you start your DAW.
 You can use the following command to check if this is set correctly:

   ```shell
   env -i HOME="$HOME" $SHELL -l -c 'echo $WINEFSYNC'
   ```

   If this prints `1` then everything is set up correctly.
+If you're using GDM or LightDM, then you should replace `$SHELL` in the command above with `sh` before running it.
 Running `wineboot` from a terminal should now also print `fsync: up and running.`.
 You'll have to log out and back in again for this to take effect on applications launched from the GUI.

   If anyone knows a good way to install an fsync patched version of Wine on other distros, then please let me know!